 HFU Job Exchange

-Use your FELIX log-in to check out the HFU Job and Careers Portal under "Internship abroad".
+Use your FELIX log-in to check out the HFU Job Exchange under "Internship abroad".

 Attend (international) trade fairs and take your application documents with you.
 You can make contacts and collect company materials and business cards which could be useful later on.

-On the DAAD website there is an extensive list of job exchanges and programmes for internships abroad.
-The job exchange of the government job centre (ZAV) ) also sometimes lists internship positions abroad.
+On the DAAD website there is a comprehensive listing of job exchanges and programmes for internships abroad.
+The job exchange of the government job centre (ZAV) also sometimes lists internship positions abroad.